Updated August 2017

 Several religious traditions are followed among our diverse student body.
 Therefore, at various times during the year, students may be absent from school to celebrate religious holidays which may prohibit them from doing schoolwork.
 Teachers are asked to be sensitive to this reality when assigning homework, setting deadlines, and scheduling papers, quizzes and tests.
 This information is posted on the monthly calendar located outside the Middle School office and students are encouraged to check it regularly.

-The year is divided into trimesters; students receive grades and teacher comments in late December, early March, and mid-June.
-Progress reports present an important opportunity to reflect upon your daughter's or son's efforts, achievements, strengths, and areas for improvement.
+The year is divided into semesters; students receive mid-semester grades in October and teacher comments in late January, mid-semester grades in April, and teacher and advisor comments in mid-June.
+Interim/progress reports present an important opportunity to reflect upon your daughter's or son's efforts, achievements, strengths, and areas for improvement.
+They may be written by a teacher at any time.

 Teachers monitor student progress through various means, including written and oral reports, tests, quizzes, class participation, homework, and one-on-one discussions.
 These assessments show teachers what students know and what they still need to improve.
 Skillful and supportive feedback from teachers helps students to fulfill their potential.